 The Group sets the amount of capital it requires in proportion to risk.
-The Group manages its capital structure and makes adjustments to it in the light of changes in economic conditions and the risk characteristics of the underlying assets.
+The Group manages its capital structure and adjusts it in the light of changes in economic conditions and the risk characteristics of the underlying assets.
 In order to maintain or adjust the capital structure, the Group may adjust the amount of dividends paid to shareholders, return capital to shareholders, issue new shares, or sell assets to reduce debt.

-The Group is in compliance with minimum statutory capital requirements of GEL1,000,000 and GEL500,000 as defined by the National Bank of Georgia as at 31 December 2019 and 2018, respectively.
+The Group is in compliance with minimum statutory capital requirements of GEL1,000,000 as defined by the National Bank of Georgia as at 31 December 2020 and 2019, respectively.